lipusmah/elevation-api/README.md

 ### Features:
-- Handle large amounts of elevation data through geo tiff files
+- Handle large number of points with elevation data
-- Endpoints for GeoJson geometry to generate large elevation profiles
+- Endpoints for GeoJSON geometry to retrieve elevations for each vertex
 - Interpolate geometries to generate elevation profiles
 - Automized coordinate system transformation with provided definitions for many SRID codes

 ## Setup

+There is 1 environmental variable:

+ELEVATIONAPI_CONFIG_PATH="/data/config.json"

+If working on other systems than ubuntu, update his variable accordingly

 ### Local setup
 Prerequsites: